samihahesham/Landing-Page-Udacity/README.md

 - Javascript
 - CSS
 # Run
-to run the project open index.html
+To run the project open index.html